HawaJeme/Color-Scheme-Generator/README.md

 # Color Scheme Generator

-A Generator that returns a scheme for provided seed color with an optional mode.
+A Generator that returns a color scheme for provided seed color with an optional mode.

 (Color schemes are multi-color combinations chosen according to given seed color).